-At Randall & Payne we are dedicated to supporting staff wellness so with this week being Mental Health Awareness Week, 9-15 May 2022, we have reminded our team to look after their mental health.
+At Randall & Payne we are dedicated to supporting staff wellness so with Mental Health Awareness Week in a couple of weeks (15-21 May) we will be reminding our team to look after their mental health.

 Mental Health Awareness Week is an opportunity for schools, businesses, and individuals to come together and tackle the stigma surrounding mental illness, and to support and encourage people to seek advice and resources in their community, and foster a sense of connection.

 We also have trained mental health first aiders at the firm should they be needed for a simple chat or a moment of crisis.
-Mental health problems are widespread in the UK and the theme from the Mental Health Foundation this year is ‘loneliness’ with the aim to focus on strengthening health and wellbeing through connection.
-The pandemic was a stark reminder of how isolation can affect not only our physical health, but our mental health too.
-Research says that ‘emotional loneliness’ can have a negative effect on your health and life expectancy.
+Mental health problems are widespread in the UK and the theme from the Mental Health Foundation this year is ‘anxiety’ and the things that can help.

-Last night we enjoyed a team social over the road at the Hatherley & Reddings Cricket Club with a game of rounders and a BBQ which provided a great opportunity to get to know different colleagues.
+We enjoy team socials over the road at the Hatherley & Reddings Cricket Club with a game of rounders and a BBQ in the summer which provides a great opportunity to get to know different colleagues or a game of skittles in the colder months.
 It’s just for fun but tends to get a little competitive.

 We asked some of the team what they do to unwind after their working day…